Michael Barrymore: After Celebrity Big Brother

 Remaining in the UK, Barrymore was booked to be the guest host on Channel 4's The Friday Night Project for the edition broadcast on 3 February 2006.
 The months following Barrymore's appearance on Big Brother were full of speculation that Barrymore was in talks with a number of television channels over the possibility of new shows, but nothing ever came of this.
 Barrymore's appearance on the Friday Night Project is the last time he presented a primetime television show.

 It was announced that for Christmas 2006, Barrymore would play the title role in Bill Kenwright's production of Scrooge – The Musical.
 He performed the lead role at the Empire Theatre, Sunderland, but the production's scheduled transfer to the West End was cancelled.
 In January 2008, Barrymore took the role of comedian and writer Spike Milligan in the stage play Surviving Spike.
-It played Windsor and later the Edinburgh Fringe, but again, its West End transfer was cancelled.
+It played in Windsor and later the Edinburgh Fringe, but again, its West End transfer was cancelled.
 In February 2010, he appeared on Irish television on The Saturday Night Show, where he unexpectedly performed numerous bizarre and controversial antics, including pretending to be Jedward's father.

 In May 2010, Barrymore startled his co-contestants on a reality TV show by revealing that he had fallen in love with a woman.
 Barrymore was filming an episode of Channel 4 show Come Dine with Me, with former Generation Game host Anthea Redfern and presenters Pat Sharp and Jenny Powell, when he said he was going to have a party to celebrate that he was "coming back in".

 Barrymore's personal publicity, particularly in the tabloid press, continued to be negative.
 In December 2011, he was convicted of cocaine possession and fined £780.

 In 2013, Barrymore appeared on the RTÉ programme The Saturday Night Show, where he discussed his harsh treatment by the press, his addiction and also the possibility of a new show called My Kind of Twits.
 He subsequently claimed on Twitter that a pilot for My Kind of Twits would be filmed in May, but this did not happen.
 Barrymore also appeared on The Nolan Show in June 2013.

-In March 2019 Barrymore appeared on Piers Morgan's Life Stories.
-In September 2019, it was announced that Barrymore would take part in the 12th series of ITV's Dancing on Ice starting in January 2020.
-However, on 18 December 2019, he had to withdraw because of a broken hand and was replaced by former Blue Peter presenter Radzi Chinyanganya.
+In March 2019, Barrymore appeared on Piers Morgan's Life Stories.
+In September 2019, it was announced that Barrymore would take part in the 12th series of ITV's Dancing on Ice, starting in January 2020.
+However, on 18 December 2019, he had to withdraw because of a broken hand, and was replaced by former Blue Peter presenter Radzi Chinyanganya.

+In recent years, Barrymore has enjoyed a career resurgence via the social media platform TikTok.
+As of June 2026, he has amassed 4.4m followers on TikTok.
+It has been reported that his content, which he began posting in 2022, particularly resonates with younger Generation Z audiences.